gabrieltwallin/gabrieltwallin.github.io/_pages/about.md

 ## My research

 My research focuses on developing flexible statistical and machine learning methods to accurately identify latent (unobserved) structures in social, behavioural and health data.
-I use these methods to study health inequalities, learning acquisition, fairness in educational measurement and interpretability in psychological testing.
+I use these methods to study learning acquisition, health inequalities, public opinion, humanitarian decision-making, fairness in educational measurement and interpretability in psychological testing.
 I often collaborate with domain experts from various fields, including economics, psychology, political science and the educational testing industry.

 From a statistical point of view, my research is focused on developing theory, methodology and computational methods for:
 * The structural learning of (multilayer) latent factor models,